 Grant proposals are increasingly accepted through online forms, but we don’t think paper proposals are going away any time soon.
-A significant percentage of foundations still request paper applications, and many of them don’t give many guidelines for putting one together.
-That means you’re all on your own, staring at a blank Word document.
+A significant percentage of foundations still request paper applications.
+But, many of them don’t give many guidelines for putting one together.
+So that means you’re all on your own, staring at a blank Word document.
 What’s a grant writer to do?

 Without guidelines, you should break your proposal down into sections, including:

-Evaluation: Demonstrating how you will measure whether you’ve made progress towards your objectives or fallen short.
+Prove that you can measure whether you’ve made progress towards your objectives or fallen short.